lingxitong/Awesome-Computational-Pathology/README.md

   </tr>
 </table>

-We also gratefully acknowledge Weiming Chen, Chang Qin, Jiawen Li and Yizhi Wang for their outstanding contributions that greatly advanced this project.
+We also gratefully acknowledge Weiming Chen, Chang Qin, Jiawen Li ,Yizhi Wang and Mingxi Fu for their outstanding contributions that greatly advanced this project.

 ### Supporting Groups